 Poor landing technique is the most common reason for knee injuries in volleyball players.

 Athletes should land with their knees over their toes and their hips back.
-Landing with an increased knee bend or with the knees over the toes places more strain on the knees.
+Landing with an increased knee bend, or with the knees out of line with the toes, places more strain on the knees.

 Knee and ankle injuries also are caused by a lack of balance or control of the body when jumping and landing.
 Body control not only decreases the chances of injury, but also increases the power of hits and serves.